This guide will lay out the mindset for running an e-commerce store.

-The average order is for 2 T-shirts (@£30 each) and there’s a £5 shipping fee.
-So the average order value is £65.
+The average order is for 2 T-shirts (@ £30 each) and there’s a £5 shipping fee.
+So the average order value (AOV) is £65.

 The cost to ship is £5 and the cost to process each order (pick, pack, store, packaging, card processing etc) is £5.

-The unit economics (or unit stack) looks like as below.
+The unit economics (or unit stack) looks like the above.
 Bob makes £45 CM2 per order (what’s left before marketing costs).

 His total CM2 from his 100 orders in the month = £45 * 100 = £4,500